Edd Mann Developer

 Synthesising the Name

-With this definition in-place we will move on to generating (synthesising) the provided name given to us by the client using Polly.
-If the client happens to not supply us with a desired voice we will randomly choose one from the list of available options.
-After creating a new file called synthesise-name.js, copy the following functions into the file.
+With this definition in place, we will move on to generating (synthesising) the name provided by the client using Polly.
+If the client does not supply a desired voice, we will randomly choose one from the list of available options.
+After creating a new file called synthesise-name.js, copy the following functions into the file:

 'use strict';